Clobetasol-17-propionate

 This section has been translated automatically.

-Clobetasol propionate has an optimum pH stability of pH 4-6 in aqueous solutions, and hydrolysis takes place in a strongly acidic or basic environment, with the propionic acid residue being split off and a considerable loss of efficacy.
-For this reason, a citrate buffer with a pH of 4.2 must be added in magistral formulations (0.5% citric acid + 0.5% sodium citrate solution mixed in equal parts to a total of 5% based on the total amount of the formulation).
+Clobetasol propionate has an optimum pH stability of pH 4-6 in aqueous solutions.
+In a strongly acidic or alkaline environment, hydrolysis occurs with cleavage of the propionic acid residue and considerable loss of efficacy.
+For this reason, a citrate buffer with a pH of 4.2 must be added to magistral formulations (0.5 % citric acid + 0.5 % sodium citrate solution mixed in equal parts to a total of 5 % based on the total amount of the formulation).

 Literature